alexandreborges/malwoverview/README.md

 -----------------------------------------------------

+On Linux systems, create the .malwapi.conf file within /home/\[username\] directory (Linux home user directory -- /home/[username] or /root).

 Just in case you install it on Windows systems, you should create the .malwapi.conf file in the C:\Users\\[username\] directory (Windows home user directory).
-In Linux systems, create the .malwapi.conf file within /home/\[username\] directory (Linux home user directory -- /home/[username] or /root).

-Additionally, you don't need to specify "-w 1" option while using malwoverview.py on Windows anymore.

 To check the installation, execute: